• Skip to primary navigation

 Jump To hide

-What is pancit?
+What is pancit

-What is canton noodle?
+What is canton noodle

-Why you’ll love this pancit canton recipe
+Why you’ll love this Filipino pancit canton recipe

-How to make
+How to make pancit canton

-Expert tips
+Expert cooking tips

-Pancit Canton Recipe
+How to Cook Pancit Canton

 I get asked so often that Red and I finally decided to document our pancit canton recipe and share it here for everyone to enjoy.